latest nhpb_banner 1__compressed2

 Grants for single moms.

 Free grants from the government, charities, and non-profits can help single moms.
-They can help pay the bills, including rent, utilities, clothing, medical bills or childcare costs.
-Single mother grants can also be used to buy food or groceries, or cover supplies like baby formula, cribs, car seats or other transportation expenses.
+The programs can help single mothers pay the bills, including rent, utilities, clothing, medical or childcare costs.
+The grant money can also be used to buy food or groceries, or cover supplies like car seats, auto repairs or other transportation expenses.
 A wide range of organizations provide assistance.
 Find the primary agencies to apply at for emergency or long term grants for single moms.

 Free government hardship grants for single mothers

 They may be provided by a state or federal government to single mothers who are facing a financial hardship.
-These will generally be for low income households and/or households living in or near poverty.
-In addition, the free government grant programs will often be very “time limited” (meaning they have a certain expiration date) and have a longer application process (meaning they are not for emergency expenses or needs).
+These grants will generally be for low income single mom households and/or households living in or near poverty.
+In addition, the free government grant programs will often be very “time limited” (meaning they have a defined expiration date) and the government programs have a longer application process (meaning they are not for emergency expenses or needs).
 The main programs include, but are not limited too, the following:

 Utility bill grants for single mothers are available from LIHEAP – the Low Income Home Energy Assistance Program.
 There is a regular component which is open for applications in the fall.
 In addition, the crisis LIHEAP program can also help single mothers in an emergency situation.
 Both of them are first come - first served when it comes to funding and each state has their own application process.
 In some cases, free LIHEAP grants can be used to help single mothers pay a deposit so that they can get their lights, heat, electric or gas turned back on.
 Read more on free LIHEAP grants near you.